SixArm/usv/README.md

 The USV project aims to become a free open source IETF standard and IANA standard, much like the standards for CSV and TDF.

-Until the standardization happens, the terms "USV" and "Unicode Separated Values" are trademarks of this project, and this repository is copyright 2022-2024.
-When IETF and IANA approve the submissions as a standard, then the trademarks and copyrights will go to a free libre open source software advocacy foundation.
+Until the standardization happens, the terms "Unicode Separated Values" and "USV" are both trademarks of this project.
+This repository is copyright 2022-2024.
+The trademarks and copyrights are by Joel Parker Henderson, me, an individual, not a company.

+When IETF and IANA approve the submissions as a standard, then the trademarks and copyright will go to a free libre open source software advocacy foundation.
+We welcome advice about how to do this well.

 ## Conclusion